 Next to the judge will be her clerk, who keeps track of the judge's docket, as well as a court reporter who will take a word-for-word typed record of what is said in your and every other hearing set in the court that day.
 In front of the judge will be two tables where you, CPS, and any other parties to your case may sit during the hearing.
 In some counties, Harris included, parties will typically stand during a hearing near to the bench where the judge can direct questions and listen to testimony.

-At the beginning of the court’s session, the judge will call the docket.
+At the beginning of the thecourt'ss session, the judge will call the docket.
 The docket is a list of cases scheduled for hearings on that day.
-Before the docket is called, the bailiff will instruct all persons inside the courtroom to rise as a sign of respect to the judge when she enters the courtroom.
+Before the docket is reached, the bailiff will instruct all persons inside the courtroom to show respect to the judge when she enters the courtroom.
 Remain standing until the judge allows you and the rest of the people in the courtroom to sit back down.

 Acting appropriately in the courtroom

 I always hesitate to give too much advice on conducting yourself regarding any aspect of your case.
-After all, you are an adult and know how to act in most situations; however, if you have never been to court or have no idea how to act in specific formalized settings, then this section if for you.
+After all, you are an adult and know how to act in most situations; however, if you have never been to court or have no idea how to work in specific formalized settings, then this section is for you.

 As I mentioned earlier, the judge will call your case eventually to come up before her for the hearing.
 You, your attorney, and any other persons involved with your case will come forward to speak to the judge.
-Please pay attention to cues from your attorney as to where you should sit or stand and when it is appropriate for you to speak.
-While the judge may be speaking about you or your child, it is not appropriate to speak up unless asked by the judge.
+Please pay attention to cues from your attorney as to where you should sit or stand and when it is appropriate for you to tell.
+While the judge may be speaking about you or your child, it is not right to speak up unless asked to do so by the judge.
 Interrupting the judge to correct a mistake is not appropriate.

 Raising your voice in anger is definitely to avoid when going before a judge.
 CPS may say things to the judge that you believe to be incorrect or misleading.
 Address those concerns with your attorney rather than attempting to address them in the hearing.
 By following the standards of conduct in a hearing as a professional would, you can show the judge that you are taking the case seriously and are ready to take on the responsibility of once again caring for your child daily.